martin-p-bauer/2018_JWP/Part2.md

 To achieve interoperability between the systems, agreement on the interfaces and the modelling of information is necessary.
 In this paper we will show how the relevant information can be modelled on a semantic level to achieve semantic interoperability.

+> Do we have a figure visualizing the smart home/smart grid use case?

 Examples of what needs to be modelled:
  * Device
    * status